We inspire young people worldwide to connect, learn and take collective action on critical global issues.

-Students Rebuild is a collaborative program of the Bezos Family Foundation.
-Our program began in January, 2010 in response to the devastating Haiti earthquake.
+Students Rebuild is a collaborative program of the Bezos Family Foundation, born in January 2010 in response to the devastating Haiti earthquake.
 Since then, we’ve mobilized thousands of young people in 38+countries and all 50 United States and raised more than $1.5 million in matching funds for rebuilding schools in Haiti, youth facilities in Japan and livelihoods in Africa.
 Click here for a downloadable fact sheet about Students Rebuild, and learn more about each Challenge below.

-In 2013--its inaugural year--the Students Rebuild Awards featured Half the Sky Movement.
+Students Rebuild Awards: In 2013--its inaugural year--the Students Rebuild Awards featured Half the Sky Movement.
 With the help of votes from you and an esteemed judging panel, we awarded five young women with $10,000 each ($50,000 total value).
 We applaud these young women who often go unrecognized, fighting bravely to improve life conditions for their peers and to end the oppression of women and girls in their communities and countries.
-Stay tuned for our next Awards program!
+Learn more.